Their Finest: Filming

-Principal photography on the film began in early September 2015, in London.
-Locations used included: in Pembrokeshire, Freshwater West beach - which stood in for Dunkirk - Porthgain harbour, the Trecwn valley, and the Cresselly Arms at Cresswell Quay; in Swansea, the Guildhall and Grand Theatre; and in London, Bedford Square in Bloomsbury.
+Principal photography on the film began in early September 2015, in London and Wales.
+Locations used included: in Pembrokeshire, Freshwater West beach – which stood in for Dunkirk – Porthgain harbour, the Trecwn valley, and the Cresselly Arms at Cresswell Quay; in Swansea, the Guildhall and Grand Theatre; and in London, Bedford Square in Bloomsbury.

 Release

 In May 2015, Lionsgate acquired UK distribution rights to the film.
 The film had its world premiere at the Toronto International Film Festival on 10 September 2016.
 Shortly after, EuropaCorp acquired the distribution rights to the film in the United States and France.
-STX Entertainment will distribute the film for EuropaCorp.
+STX Entertainment distributed the film for EuropaCorp.

 On 13 October 2016, Their Finest celebrated its European premiere at the BFI London Film Festival.
 The film was scheduled to be released in the United States on 24 March 2017 but was pushed back to 7 April 2017.
 It was released in the United Kingdom on 21 April 2017.

 Critical response

 On the review-aggregator Rotten Tomatoes, the film has an approval rating of 90%, based on 174 reviews, with an average rating of 7.20/10.
 The site's critical consensus reads, "Carried along by a winning performance from Gemma Arterton, Their Finest smoothly combines comedy and wartime drama to crowd-pleasing effect."
 On Metacritic, the film has a score of 76 out of 100, based on 30 critics, indicating "generally favorable reviews".

 Peter Bradshaw of The Guardian called the character of Hilliard "a colossally proportioned scene-stealer" and wrote that "Arterton brings a rather beautiful kind of restraint to her role".
 Wendy Ide of The Observer praised the "rattling, screwball rhythm" of Catrin and Tom's "banter" but noted that some of the plot could have been "more persuasively developed" and that without the twist of Tom's death the film "could have torpedoed itself with predictability".
 She praised that twist as the film's "boldest decision... [which robs] the audience of an outcome we are expecting in a way that nobody sees coming", as well as calling the "film-within-a-film structure ... a neat device".

 Geoffrey Macnab of the Independent wrote that "Some of the in-jokes begin to grate" but called Arterton's performance "well-judged and engaging" and noted the "scene-stealing antics" of Nighy, Lacy and Irons, particularly lauding Hilliard's shift from "comic buffoon ... [to] depth and pathos".
-Robbie Collin of the Telegraph called it a "handsome, rousing, rigorous entertainment you can’t help but play along with" and "Sparklingly adapted", with "bristly chemistry" between the two leads.
+Robbie Collin of the Telegraph called it a "handsome, rousing, rigorous entertainment you can't help but play along with" and "Sparklingly adapted", with "bristly chemistry" between the two leads.
 He noted Scherfig's direction, with the "broad and rosy spoof" of the film-within-a-film and the gender inequalities of the period left "to squirm away unhindered in the subtext" rather than countered with anachronistic "spiky comebacks".